alejo2198/bark-and-lens-client/README.md

   - Hero section with vibrant visuals.
   - Introduction to services with descriptions.
   - CTA for scheduling photography sessions.
-  - Responsive design for a clean desktop experience (1280px layout).

 ### 🛠️ In Progress
-We're actively working on the following features:
+I'm actively working on the following features:

 #### 👤 User Pages
 - **User Dashboard**: After authentication, users will be able to: